Backist/QAutoLinguist/README.md

 # ==================================================================================

 [Optionals]
-# Folder that contains the .qm files (Final translation files that your app w
+# Folder that contains the .qm files (Final translation files).
+If not specif
-# ill use).
-If not specified, a folder will be created in CWD where you put t
+# ied, a folder will be created in command CWD
-# he command.
 translations_folder=

 # Folder that contains the .ts files (Qt translation Files).
 If not specified
-# , a folder will be created in CWD where you put the command.
+# , a folder will be created in command CWD
 source_files_folder=

 # Folder that contains the .toml files (editable translation files).
 If not s
-# pecified, a folder will be created in CWD where you put the command.
+# pecified, a folder will be created in command CWD
 translatables_folder=

-# When True, translation reference will be use in case one translation in one
+# When True, translation reference will be used in case one translation in on
-#  language fails.
-When False a FailedTranslation exception wil be raised.
+# e language fails.
+When False a FailedTranslation exception will be raised.
 use_default_on_failure= true

-# Allow to see and edit translated translations in case you want to modify so
+# Allow seeing and editing translated translations in case you want to modify
-# me words or phrases after compile the files.
+#  some words or phrases after compiling the files.
 revise_after_build= false

-# Removes all runtime directories created (translatables & font_files folders
-# ) and keeps the folder that contains the final translations.
-Essentially a
+# Keep the translations folder and delete the ones created during the build.

-# clean build.
+# NOTE: The translatable and source_files folders will be deleted.
+Make sure
+# they do not contain valuable or necessary files for your project.
 clean= true

 # Displays information about the state of the build.